 How many times have you downloaded an app or browser plugin, but only used it for once and later you totally forgot its existence?

 Days and months later, you may surprisingly find that your iMac is filled up with such unneeded apps/extensions.
 Most of them won’t do any harm except taking some storage, some may run quietly when you start up your Mac or while you surf the Internet via Safari, Chrome, Firefox, etc.

 So, it’s always a good idea to remove such unneeded apps and plugins to give your iMac a little bit performance boost.

-The easiest way to start with is go to the Applications folder, drag and drop those unwanted apps to trash and empty Trash.
+The easiest way to start with is to go to the Applications folder, drag and drop those unwanted apps to the trash and empty Trash.

 To Clean up browser plugins/extensions, open the settings of your browser and you should be able to find the right place to manage those extensions.
 For example, I’m using Chrome (ver.
 64 for Mac), just click the three-dot icon, then More Tools, and find Extensions.
 There I can see all installed plugins, and choose to delete or disable those unwanted.

 RAM (random access memory) plays an important role in processing app requests.
 If you are a designer or developer who uses an old iMac for video or photo editing projects, chances are RAM may be the bottleneck.
 When RAM is used up, your iMac has to switch to use disk virtual memory which will ultimately lead to slow iMac performance.

 The solution?
 Consider adding extra memory!
 If you decide to do so, be sure to check how many GBs your iMac is able to add from this Apple resource page.
 For example, most 27-inch models, the base memory is 8GB and you can add up to 32GB.